KomodoPlatform/NotaryNodes/notarynodes/phm87/README.md

 No agreement and no official relation with any entity.

 I have a friendly relationship with crackers of zpool, metaphilibert and ludom.
 I've discussed and met other persons of the KMD ecosystem at meetups and on Internet.
+I'm active on CryptoFr slack and in yiimp community.

 ## Contact details  :